 This Salalah resort also has a stretch of white sandy beach on one side for the guests to relax.
 Apart from the beach, the hotel has three interconnecting pools, a tennis court, a squash court, and a 9-hole par-3 garden golf course.

 The uber-comfortable rooms are intricately decorated with vibrant interiors and a peaceful ambience.
 Plus, the hotel has several on-premise restaurants offering an extravagant dinner buffet on the white sand beach that sparkles under the moonlight.

 4. The Chedi

-If you’re looking for an Oman beach resort with a minimalistic interior, The Chedi is a good option.
+If you’re looking for an Oman beach resort with a sleek, minimalistic look, The Chedi is a good option.

 Six on-site restaurants offer delicious Arabic, Asian, International, Mediterranean, Japanese, and fusion cuisines with indoor, outdoor, and poolside options.
-Plus, there are three swimming pools, access to a private beach, and a 13-suite Balinese spa offering aromatherapy, Ayurveda, and herbalism beauty rituals.
+There are three swimming pools, access to a private beach, and a 13-suite Balinese spa offering aromatherapy, Ayurveda, and herbalism beauty rituals.

 More On Oman With Kids

 Many people think that countries in the Middle East are hot, dry, and desert-like; however, the coast of Oman proves otherwise!
 With beautiful beaches, luxury resorts, soft sand, and calm waters abundant in marine life, the coastal regions of Oman offer a unique experience to visitors.